MicrosoftDocs/mesh-docs/mesh/events-guide/produce-event.md

 #### Share

 Share your screen or a specific window on your PC to all participants.
-Screenshare requires the Screenshare artifact that is [added when you customize your Event or Template](customize-event.md#add-content-with-environment-editor).
+Screenshare requires the Screenshare object that is [added when you customize your Event or Template](customize-event.md#add-content-with-environment-editor).

 **Enabled:** Host screen or window will be shown to all participants.